Professional Business Headshot Photography

 White Knockout Headshots

 This is where we shoot against a white background in the studio and then take the background out in the final images to create a transparency so the subject free floats on websites.
-This is particularly popular for overlapping your headshot or images with other graphics.
+This is particularly popular for overlapping your headshot or pictures with other graphics.

 Pricing

-$25 per additional images cleaned up.
+$25 per additional image cleaned up.

 $25 per image for background knockouts and creating a transparency.